A Mostly Online Bachelor's Degree For ASL & English Interpreting

 Courses and Requirements for Graduation

-- For full details, see the official program listings in the UNC Undergraduate Catalog:
+This UNC bachelor's degree program requires 120 total credit hours.
+For full program requirement details, see the official program listing in the UNC Undergraduate Catalog.

-- See the Eligibility & Transfer Credit tab for details about transferring your previous college credit, including the Liberal Arts Core coursework.
+- See the Eligibility & Transfer Credit tab for details about transferring your previous college credit, including the LAC coursework.

 Taking Prerequisite or LAC Courses Online